Public Health Act 1904

-The Public Health Act 1904 was an Act of Parliament of the Parliament of the United Kingdom.
+The Public Health Act 1904 (4 Edw.
+7. c.
+16) was an act of Parliament of the Parliament of the United Kingdom.
 It is one of the Public Health Acts.

 Background

 In the November 1902 issue of National Review Conservative Party, Lord Salisbury wrote an article titled "Labourers' and Artisans' Dwellings" in which he argued that the poor conditions of working class were injurious to morality and health.
 "Laissez-faire is an admirable doctrine but it must be applied on both sides", Salisbury argued, as Parliament had enacted new building projects (such as the Thames Embankment) which had displaced working-class people and was responsible for "packing the people tighter":